kalishaweidemann/gist-604b-assignment1/README.md

 With a background in web strategy and a growing focus on geospatial analysis and remote sensing, I'm interested in developing workflows that emphasizes clarity, usability, and reproducibility across desktop GIS, Python, spatial databases, and web mapping.

-## Portfolio sites
+## Sites
 - **Primary portfolio:** https://kalishaweidemann.com
-  A comprehensive portfolio including project writeups, context, and broader work beyond GitHub.
+  A comprehensive portfolio of GIS work including project writeups, context, and broader work beyond GitHub.

 - **GitHub Pages portfolio:** https://kalishaweidemann.github.io/
   A technical portfolio highlighting GIS workflows and projects completed using Git, GitHub, and Codespaces.